 The Company's debt securities consist of U.S agency and government sponsored securities, U.S. treasury securities, corporate bonds, commercial paper and asset-backed securities.
 The Company classifies its debt securities as available-for-sale at the time of purchase and reevaluates such designation as of each balance sheet date.
 The Company considers all debt securities as available for use to support current operations, including those with maturity dates beyond one year and are classified as current assets under marketable securities in the accompanying consolidated balance sheets.
-Debt securities included in marketable securities on the consolidated balance sheets consist of securities with original maturities greater than three months at the time of purchase.
-Debt securities are carried at fair value, with the unrealized gains and losses reported as a component of accumulated other comprehensive income (loss) ("OCI").
-Any realized gains or losses on the sale of debt securities are determined on a specific identification method, and such gains and losses are reflected as a component of other income (expense), net.
+Debt securities included in marketable securities on the consolidated balance sheets consist of securities accurities are carried at fair value, with the unrealized gains and losses reported as a component of as a component of as a component of other income (expense), net.

 The Company reviews the fair value of debt securities and when the fair value of a debt security is below its amortized cost, the amortized cost should be written down to its fair value if (i) it is more likely than not that management will be required to sell the impaired security before recovery of its amortized basis; or (ii) management has the intention to sell the security.
 If neither of these conditions are met, the Company must determine whether the impairment is due to credit losses.
-To determine the amount of credit losses, the Company compares the present value of the expected cash flows of the security, derived by taking into account the issuer's credit ratings and remaining payment terms, with its amortized cost basis.
-The amount of impairment recognized is limited to the excess of the amortized cost over the fair value of the security.
+To determine the amount of credit losses, the Company compares the present value of the expected cash flows of the security, derived by taking into account the issuer's credit ratings and remaining payment terms, with its amortized cost over the fair value of the security.
 An allowance for credit losses for the excess of amortized cost over the expected cash flows is recorded in other income (expense), net on the consolidated statements of operations.
 Non-credit related impairment losses are recorded in OCI.